amirrh6/requirements.txt/README.md

 # Intro

 Some personally suggested practices for dependency management using requirements.txt file.

-PRs, issues are welcome!
+PRs and issues are welcome!

 # The story